R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - Any login, filename, password, or such marked with a (§) can and ***should*** be adapted to the user's personal preferences.
 - A text file with user, root, and partition passwords should be kept at hand.
 - Popular text editors available with the bare Debian build are **vi** and **nano**. **Emacs** requires an installation (`apt install emacs`) first.
 Commands in this tutorial reliant on the choice of a text editor are marked with (†).
+- On November 22, 2023, the **VirtualBox** *hypervisor* was uninstalled from the 42Barcelona server, following unspecified "technical issues" allegations.
+It was replaced with **VMware Fusion** for an undefined period of time, meaning this guide is obsolete *even before its author has presented his project for evaluation*!
+It goes without saying that I ***shall not*** redo this document.
+I have found that nothing of real significance (for this project) changes, although I admit to a very short experience with the new application, but I suggest to un-**✓** the `Allow fragmented disk` advanced option in the `Hard disk` settings to simplify step **§ A.6 The final signature**.
+Not that `shasum *.vmdk > signature.txt` for multiple files is in itself complicated…

 ---